-Stuart served in the Navy as a chef.
-He really enjoyed his time in the forces and even saw a tour of the Falklands.
+Stuart served as a chef in the Royal Navy and his career saw a tour of the Falklands.

 “Alabaré have literally saved my life.
 I owe them so much.
 I am now looking forward to the future.”